Tommyshub/restaurant/readme.md

 ## Deployment

-I performed the following steps in deploying my site:

-### GitHub

-- Pushed my commits from git to github.

-- Logged in to my github account.

-- Selected my repositories.

-- Navigated to shopping-list.

-- Clicked on settings.

-- Scrolled down to where I can do the github pages settings.

-- Selected the mastench from the dropdown menu.

-- Clicked on save.

-### Heroku

-- Created a repository for this application

-- Connected GitHub to Heroku under the "deploy" tab

-- Clicked on deploy

-- Added my config variables in the settings / reveal config vars tab.

-- Added a postgres database and changed my settings file to include it.
+Steps to take in order to run this website locally:

+1. Clone or download this repository, unzip it and then open that folder in your favorite editor.

+2. Rename the dummy_env file to only env.py, uncomment the import os statement and save it.

+3. Add a secret key for the application, this can be any key you want but I recommend that you google for a secret key generator and use a generated key.

+4. Register for a account on [stripe](https://stripe.com/) and get your public key, secret key and wh secret and add them to the env file.

+5. Connect your email, in this case gmail in the env settings.
+You can find more information on how to do this [here](https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab).
+You could also use any email provider you want to but then you need to change the configuration for the email provider in the settings.py file.

+6. Add google OAuth credentials to your env file, you can find more information on how to get OAuth credentials [here](https://developers.google.com/identity/protocols/oauth2) you can also connect other providers and you can find more information about that [here](https://django-allauth.readthedocs.io/en/latest/providers.html)

+7. You need to get a PostgreSQL database and connect it to the env file.
+You could install this on your own system or use a service provider.
+I would suggest you google for the option the fits you best and add the credentials from what ever you choose in the env file.
+You also need to migrate the database, you can do this by opening a terminal, navigating to the project folder and type:

+- python manage.py makemigrations

-- Migrated my database using the python manage.py migrate command.
+- python manage.py migrate

-- setup static files hosting.

-First I used amazon s3 bucket to host my static files but after just a few days I got an email warning me that the free tier was almost used up, so I decided to change this to use whitenoise so that my static files can be served by the webapp directly.

-I realize that this is not ideal when it comes to performance but I think it will be okay for this application.

-You can [go here](https://the-greenhouse-1.herokuapp.com/) if you are interested in checking out my website.
+8. Sign-up for an account at [EmailJS](https://www.emailjs.com/) and create a new template.
+It will have access to the subject, from_name, from_email and message variables and you can style this template how ever you want.
+You also need to connect to a new email service.
+You then need to add your service id and template id to the sendEmail.js file.
+You can find that file in the static js folder in the contact app.
+Last step here is to replace the existing browser integration settings in the base.html template with the ones you can find [here](https://dashboard.emailjs.com/admin/integration/browser).
+You can find the base.html file in the templates folder at the root of this application.

+9. Last step is to navigate to the project folder in your terminal and type "python manage.py runserver" and open the url in your browser.

+There are many options for you if you wish to deploy the site to your own domain, but I would recommend using Digital Ocean.
+You can find out more on how to deploy a Django application to Digital Ocean [here](https://www.digitalocean.com/community/tutorials/how-to-deploy-django-to-app-platform).

 ## Acknowledgments and Credits

 I would like to make it clear that I referenced and used a lot of what we learned during the Boutique Ado project when creating this, especially when it came to connecting to the stripe payments system.

 I got a little bit help from the tutor support and an acquaintance when creating the coupon codes.
-I had problems figuring out how to subtract the discount from the total in the context processor, so I got advised to add the discount to the settings.py file and I also got adviced how to best check for used coupons.
+I had problems figuring out how to subtract the discount from the total in the context processor, so I got advised to add the discount to the settings.py file and I also got advice how to best check for used coupons.

 ### Images